Robust Hypothesis Testing via Lq-Likelihood: INTRODUCTION

+Meanwhile, from a robust quasi-likelihood perspective, \citet{Cantoni2001} proposed a robust deviance, which can be considered as a robust quasi-likelihood function, for hypothesis testing for generalized linear models. \citet{Lo2009} further extended this method with saddlepoint approximations to obtain both a robust test statistic for hypothesis testing and variable selection for generalized linear models.
+From a divergence point of view, \citet{Basu2013} developed a class of tests using the density power divergence (DPD) based on the work of \citet{Basu1998}.
+Although they have empirically demonstrated some of strong robustness properties of the DPD-based test, their paper had no concrete theoretical results on the robustness of the proposed tests.
+In addition, \citet{Markatou1998} proposed a weighted likelihood, and \citet{Agostinelli2001} offered a test based on this weighted likelihood. \citet{He1990} and \citet{He1991} have studied and extended the concept of a breakdown point for robustness evaluation.
+Finally, \citet{Ronchetti1997b} and \citet{Medina2015} have provided selective reviews of some basic approaches to robust inference and of recent developments in robust statistics.

+Before beginning our introduction of the LqRT, we define some notations that we use throughout the text.
+That is, $n$ denotes the sample size, and $d$ indicates the dimension of the observations.
+Italic lower-case letters refer to scalars; for example, $x$ denotes a one-dimensional observation.
+Bold-face lower-case letters refer to vectors; for example, ${\bf x}=(x_1, ..., x_n)^T$, a $n \times 1$ vector, denotes the entire sample of one-dimensional observations.
+Bold-face upper-case letters refer to matrices, such as ${\bf A}$ and ${\bf B}$.
+We let $p$ refer to the dimension of the parameter space, and $\theta$ indicates a $p \times 1$ parameter vector, such that $\theta_0$ denotes the true parameter.
+Finally, $f(x;\theta)$ is the assumed probability density function, and $f'_{\theta}(x;\theta)$ and $f''_{\theta}(x;\theta)$ are the first and second order derivatives of the probability density function with respect to $\theta$.

-The structure of our article is as follows: We begin with a brief introduction of L$q$-likelihood and other preliminaries in Section \ref{sec:Preliminaries}.
-Then we introduce the L$q$LR in Section \ref{sec:LqRatioTest} and prove its robustness properties via an analysis of the asymptotic distribution, the influence function, and the breakdown point; we also discuss several related issues such as critical values.
-Numerical results are presented in Section \ref{sec:Numerical_Results}.
-We discuss the selection of $q$ in Section \ref{sec:Selectq_Lqtest} and demonstrate the superior performance of the L$q$LR.
-We provide a discussion and conclusions in Section \ref{sec:Conclusion_Lqtest} and relegate the proofs to Section \ref{sec:Appendix}.
+In the next section, we briefly introduce the Lq-likelihood and other preliminary concepts, which lead in to the introduction of the Lq-likelihood-ratio-type test (LqRT) in Section \ref{sec:LqRatioTest}.
+We demonstrate its robustness properties through an analysis of the asymptotic distribution, the influence function, and the breakdown point; we also discuss related issues such as critical values.
+The numerical results are presented in Section \ref{sec:Numerical_Results}.
+We then discuss the selection of $q$ in Section \ref{sec:Selectq_Lqtest} and demonstrate the superior performance of our test.
+Finally, we conclude with a discussion in Section \ref{sec:Conclusion_Lqtest}, summarize the assumptions in the Appendix in Section \ref{sec:Appendix}, and relegate the proofs and additional simulation studies to online supplementary materials.